jstepanian6/BMMB-852/week4/README.md

 # Week 4
-In this assignment we will learn how to access genomic data starting by a reference genome
+In this assignment we will learn how to access genomic data starting by a reference genome, my assigned group is number 3 so I'll be working with the *S. aureus
 ## Identifing accession number & Downloading
 Since the long term purpose of this is to reproduce the paper.
 I will start by checking the exact same reference that they used:
 <img width="1848" height="1170" alt="image" src="https://github.com/user-attachments/assets/c0c9bc9a-6969-42ce-92a1-f489ab5d254d" />